microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 but the issuer of the undo will issue a refresher for it if needed.
 Unfortunately, #2 is needed because any edit made to the deleted subtree may entail moving content out of that subtree and into the document tree.
-If clients that have garbage-collected the repair data for the subtree of interest have not been provided with a refresher before that, then they will be unable show an updated document tree.
+If clients that have garbage-collected the repair data for the subtree of interest have not been provided with a refresher before that, then they will be unable to show an updated document tree.

-This approach leads to the same "concurrent refresh" problem that [supporting undo of peer edits does](#supporting-undo-of-peer-edits), presumably with as similar solution: refreshers must be rendered ineffective when they are rebased over a concurrent revival or refresh of the associated subtree.
+This approach leads to the same "concurrent refresh" problem that [supporting undo of peer edits does](#supporting-undo-of-peer-edits), presumably with a similar solution: refreshers must be rendered ineffective when they are rebased over a concurrent revival or refresh of the associated subtree.

 #### Accommodating The Destructuring of Nodes